There is no doubt that cycling has gained popularity in the past 5 years as more and more people are getting on the bike.

 27. Stay Out of the Vehicle's Blind Spot

-Different sized vehicles have different sized blind spots in different positions.
+Different sized vehicles have other sized blind spots in different positions.

 Trucks have huge blind spots but are slowly overcoming them with cameras.
 Don’t depend on the drivers seeing you and ride defensively around larger vehicles.

-The general rule is if you cannot see the side mirror of the vehicle, they cannot see you.
+The general rule is that if you cannot see the vehicle’s side mirror, they cannot see you.
 If you’re in traffic and negotiating vehicles, look ahead of them and consider what their next action might be.

 Is there an opportunity for them to turn in front of you?

 Try putting yourself in the position of the driver.
-Look at the road ahead, speed of movement and likelihood of that vehicle wanting to move into your path.
+Look at the road ahead, speed of movement, and the likelihood of that vehicle wanting to move into your path.

 28. Always Use Hand Signals